 - The present value of future income less future cost for the open group, which represents all current and future participants (including those born during the projection period) who are now participating or are expected to eventually participate in the Medicare program, plus the assets in the combined HI and SMI Trust Funds as of the beginning of the valuation period; and

-- The present value of future cash flows for all current and future participants over the next 75 years (open group measure) increased from $(3.8) trillion, determined as of January 1, 2016, to $(3.5) trillion, determined as of January1, 2017.
+- The present value of future cash flows for all current and future participants over the next 75 years (open group measure) decreased from $(3.5) trillion, determined as of January 1, 2017, to $(4.7) trillion, determined as of January 1, 2018.

-Including the combined HI and SMI trust fund assets as of January 1, 2017, the future cash flow for all current and future participants was $(3.2) trillion for the 75-year valuation period.
-The comparable closed group of participants, including the combined HI and SMI Trust Fund assets, is $(10.4) trillion.
+Including the combined HI and SMI Trust Fund assets increases the present value, as of January 1, 2018, the future cash flow for all current and future participants was $(4.4) trillion for the 75-year valuation period.
+The comparable closed group of participants, including the combined HI and SMI Trust Fund assets, is $(11.6) trillion.

 HI TRUST FUND SOLVENCY

-The short-range outlook for the HI Trust Fund has improved compared to what was projected last year.
-After 2021, the trust fund ratio starts to decline quickly until the fund is depleted in 2029, one year later than projected last year.
+The short-range outlook for the HI Trust Fund has deteriorated compared to what was projected last year.
+The trust fund ratio declines until the fund is depleted in 2026, three years earlier than the date projected last year.
 HI financing is not projected to be sustainable over the long term with the projected tax rates and expenditure levels.
 Program cost is expected to exceed total income in all years.
 When the HI Trust Fund is exhausted, full benefits cannot be paid on a timely basis.
-The percentage of expenditures covered by tax revenues is projected to decrease from 88 percent in 2029 to 81 percent in 2041 and then to increase to about 88 percent by the end of the projection period.
+The percentage of expenditures covered by tax revenues is projected to decrease from 91 percent in 2026 to 78 percent in 2042 and then to increase to about 85 percent by the end of the projection period.